Reduce inequality within and among countries.

 Ethical Manufacturing

-The garment workers that make our products are paid 60% above the living wage, by a BSCI certified factory that uses solar to help power their manufacturing.
+The garment workers that make our products are paid 60% above the living wage, by a BSCI member factory that uses solar to help power their manufacturing.
 We also do regular factory visits and assessments of systems to ensure good working conditions.

 Underwear Recycling